-These three sounds could be signs your brakes are wearing out, according to Mandi Lopez-Brown, co-manager at Car-Mart of Siloam Springs, Arkansas.
+These three sounds could be signs your brakes are wearing out, according to Mandi Lopez-Brown, General Manager at Car-Mart of Rogers North, Arkansas.

 Mandi notes that, for obvious reasons, brakes are the most important part of your car for safe driving and must be well maintained to work at their best.
 “So, check your brakes regularly to avoid costly repairs and for your safety,” Mandi says.

 A car’s brake system consists of pads, rotors, drums, shoes, calipers and a master cylinder.
 The calipers squeeze the brake pads against the surface of the rotor or drum to slow or stop the vehicle, an important function.
 Over time, these parts will age and operate less efficiently.

 “A good rule of thumb is to have your brakes checked when you rotate your tires.
 Generally, brake pads should be replaced after 50,000 miles,” says Mandi.
 “Some may need to be replaced after 25,000 miles.
 It all depends on your driving, highway versus city driving.”

 Mandi says ‘pay attention to these six warning signs’:

 - Brake Light On

 This alert on your dashboard means it’s time to check your brakes immediately.

 This high-pitched noise when you apply your brakes means your brake pads may be worn out and getting too thin.